-Can I sue Chinese companies in a district court in California, the U.S., or in Paris, France, and then enforce a judgment in China from those courts?
+Can I sue Chinese companies in Italy and then enforce an Italian judgment in China?

 Most likely, you don't want to have to go so far away as to sue a Chinese company.
-You may just want to take your case in the court on your doorstep because you are more familiar with your home state.
+You may just want to take your case to the court on your doorstep because you are more familiar with your home state.

-However, you are also aware that the most, if not all, of the assets of the Chinese company are located in China.
+However, you are also aware that most, if not all, the assets of the Chinese company are located in China.
 As a result, even if you have won the lawsuit at home, you still need to have your judgment enforced in China.